 Key Takeaways:

-- Instrument rating training includes a 250-NM IFR cross-country flight.
+- Instrument rating training mandates a 250-NM IFR "long cross-country" flight.

-- An article in IFR Magazine clarifies the requirements for these three approaches.
+- An article in the current issue of IFR Magazine clarifies the requirements for these three approaches.

 See a mistake?
 Contact us.